 Voting schemes

 In the following paragraphs and figures in this section, for a six-member ensemble, the “50% vote” scheme tags a period as a ramp forecast when three of the six ensemble members forecast a ramp under a ramp definition.
-For instance, p2, p3, and p5 forecast ramp from 0700 UTC to 1300 UTC on 5 October, so the 50% voting scheme labels that period as a forecast ramp (the gray area in Figure 9).
+For instance, p2, p3, and p5 forecast ramp from 07:00 UTC to 13:00 UTC on October 5, so the 50% voting scheme labels that period as a forecast ramp (the gray area in Fig. 9).
 In the same example, the 33% voting scheme also tags the period as a ramp forecast because at least two of the six voting members indicates ramp.
-For all the individual ramp forecasts as well as the various voting schemes, we use the same observed ramps to compute the 2x2 contingency table.
+For all the individual ramp forecasts as well as the various voting schemes, we use the same observed ramps to compute the two-by-two contingency table.